 Child Custody Issues After Obergefell

 In Texas, parentage presumptions traditionally flow from the woman who gives birth to a child, with her husband presumed to be the child’s legal father.
 The legal argument that same-sex couples should get identical parentage presumptions as those of opposite-sex couples seems to be supported by the language in the Obergefell opinion.
 But the question is complicated because Texas law has traditionally been hostile to same-sex marriage.
-Current Texas law does not yet apply parenting presumptions to same-sex couples.
-For that reason, Texas same-sex couples having children should do an adoption or get a judgment awarding conservatorship rights to both parties.
+For that reason, Texas same-sex couples having children should complete an adoption or obtain a court order awarding conservatorship rights to both parties.

-Where both parties have established equal legal rights, child custody disputes for same-sex parents will be handled just as they are for straight couples, where a judge will consider a variety of factors to determine the outcome that is in the best interests of the child.
+Where both parties have established equal legal rights, child custody disputes for same-sex parents will be handled in the same manner as all other cases.
+A judge can consider a variety of factors to determine the outcome that is in the best interests of the child.
 To learn more about the general rules that apply to determining child custody, see our Child Custody page.

 If Only One Party Meets The Definition Of “Legal Parent”